edgeryders/websites-from-discourse/README.md

 * **Events list.** Obtained from all Discourse topics in a certain category that have a date and time attached (via the [Discourse events plugin](https://meta.discourse.org/t/69776)).
 Each event is shown with date, time, thumbnail image, title and teaser of the main text.

 * **Other.** It is easily possible to embed any external content that can be accessed by API or simply via HTTP and that can be converted to the publishable form with some code.
 The result should be HTML with CSS and optionally JavaScript.
 For example, data visualizations such as [graphs about interactions on a Discourse forum](https://edgeryders.eu/t/10113) can be embedded in this way.

-Other major software technologies and components used:

-* **Bootstrap.** A mature HTML+CSS template framework developed by Twitter.

-* **Markdown.** Like in Discourse, all content uses Markdown as the markup language.
-It is converted to HTML during the Middleman build process.

-* **Ruby.** Because Middleman is written in Ruby, we also use Ruby.
-Note that this is about pure Ruby code, without the Ruby on Rails framework.
-It fits nicely because Discourse itself is written in Ruby as well.

 ## 5. Licence